Framework-R-D/phlex-design/doc/appendices/definitions.rst

         Each data cell has has a data layer label, which indicates the type of the data cell.
         All the data cells of a given data layer are of the same type.
         All the data cells of a given data layer are identifiable by the same type of index, and each is identified by a unique index value.
-        In *art*, individual *Run* objects, *SubRun* objects and *Event* objects are examples of data cells.
+        In *art*, individual `Run` objects, `Subrun` objects and `Event` objects are examples of data cells.

     ..
 The framework ecosystem is referenced in one of the requirements, so it's included in the glossary for even the conceptual design

     Framework ecosystem
-        Ensemble of software delivered with the application framework.
+        The ensemble of software delivered with the application framework.

     Index set
         A mathematical set that provides the indexes of an indexed family.